top of page

 Safer future

-There is still a large field for safety improvement that can be achieved by the common effort of manufacturers, and legislative and assessment authorities.
+There is still a large field for safety improvement that can be achieved by the common effort of manufacturers and legislative and assessment authorities.
 To be ready in advance for upcoming solutions, we are following automotive trends, industry reports, visionary documents, and of course the latest regulations.
 In the field of Driver Monitoring Systems, which is one of our areas of expertise, we are now focusing on driver drowsiness and distraction recognition and prevention.
 In the near future, we expect new demand in the form of Child Presence Detection, Driver Stress Recognition, and Driving Under the Influence prevention, just to name a few.
 We remain at the forefront of upcoming innovation and look forward to all of the exciting challenges ahead.

 If you have any thoughts or concerns or would like to discuss potential projects with us, let us know at office@robotec.ai.